Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 2. Bad Fan Clutch

+If the temperature gauge goes up and down while driving, you likely have a bad fan clutch.
 The fan clutch is a device that engages the fan to the engine.
-It’s an integral part of your cooling system, so any problem with its operation can throw off your engine temperature readings and make it difficult for you to determine what kind of trouble lies ahead for your vehicle.
+It’s an integral part of your cooling system, so any problems with this mechanism can throw off your engine temperature readings and make it difficult for you to determine what kind of trouble lies ahead for your vehicle.

 3. Water Pump Issues

-If the water pump isn’t working properly, this can cause your engine to overheat.
-A failing water pump may also result in a faulty temperature gauge reading, which will cause your car’s temperature gauge to go up and down as you drive.
+If the water pump isn’t working properly, it can cause your engine to overheat.
+A failing water pump may also result in a faulty temperature gauge reading, which will cause your car’s temperature gauge to rise and fall as you drive.

 4. Faulty Temperature Sensor